After reading this post, you’ll learn:

 Before you get down to work, however, stop for a while and ask yourself one fundamental question, which is: “How do I overcome the low 40% or so passing rate?”.
 It used to be around 43% but now it's below 40% and in 2021 it was even lower, down to ca. 20-25%.
 To be very specific, we should also add here that this 40ish% passing rate is a real value calculated for those who actually took the exam (i.e. it excludes no-shows usually accounting for as much as 20-25% of all registered candidates).

 Why Is the Passing Rate for Level 1 CFA Exam So Low?

 Possible causes of the low CFA exam level 1 passing rate can be many.
 Difficult financial concepts, some complicated or tricky exam questions, limited time you can approximately spend on one exam question, the minimum passing score set at a high level, or even the advanced English (being often an obstacle to non-natives).

 Undoubtedly, all these count but the real culprit here may be still at large.

 Level 1 CFA Exam Study Plan & Bulky CFA Program Curriculum

 Just have a look at your CFA Program Curriculum.
 This is 6 books, hundreds of pages each.
 You need a lot of time to read it all from cover to cover – and don't even mention understanding what you’ve read – you need a lot of time.
 To make good use of your study time, you need it to be organized into a study plan.
-And remember: a successful level 1 study plan is the one that both responds to your needs and keeps you on your toes!
+And remember: a successful level 1 study plan should both respond to your needs and keep you on your toes!

 It is said that an average candidate needs around 300 hours to get well prepared for the level 1 CFA exam.
 Of course, it is a mean value and it need not apply to you.
 From my own observation, I can tell that some candidates will be fine with only 150 hours of preparation (which is extremely rare), but there will be those who will need to spend even 600 hours before they pass their exam.